Marvin Gaye: Early life

-Marvin Pentz Gay Jr. was born on April 2, 1939, at Freedman's Hospital in Washington, D.C., to church minister Marvin Gay Sr. and domestic worker Alberta Gay (née Cooper).
+Marvin Pentz Gaye Jr. was born on April 2, 1939, at Freedman's Hospital in Washington, D.C., to church minister Marvin Gay Sr. and domestic worker Alberta Gay (née Cooper).
 His first home was in a public housing project, the Fairfax Apartments (now demolished) at 1617 1st Street SW in the Southwest Waterfront neighborhood.
-Although one of the city's oldest neighborhoods, with many elegant Federal-style homes, most buildings were small, in extensive disrepair, and lacked both electricity and running water.
+Although it was one of the city's oldest neighborhoods, with many elegant Federal-style homes, most buildings were small, in disrepair, and lacking electricity and running water.
 The alleys were full of one- and two-story shacks, and nearly every dwelling was overcrowded.
-Gaye and his friends nicknamed the area "Simple City", owing to its being "half-city, half country".
+Gaye and his friends nicknamed the area "Simple City", calling it "half-city, half country".

-Gaye was the second oldest of the couple's four children.
+Gaye was the second of the couple's four children.
 He had two sisters, Jeanne and Zeola, and one brother, Frankie Gaye.
-He also had two half-brothers: Michael Cooper, his mother's son from a previous relationship, and Antwaun Carey Gay, born as a result of his father's extramarital affairs.Gaye started singing in church when he was four years old; his father often accompanied him on piano.
-Gaye and his family were part of a Pentecostal church known as the House of God that took its teachings from Hebrew Pentecostalism, advocated strict conduct, and adhered to both the Old and New Testaments.
+He also had two half-brothers: Michael Cooper, his mother's son from a previous relationship, and Antwaun Carey Gay, born as a result of one of his father's extramarital affairs.Gaye started singing in church when he was four years old; his father often accompanied him on piano.
+Gaye and his family were part of a conservative church known as the House of God that took its teachings from Pentecostalism, with a strict code of conduct.
 Gaye developed a love of singing at an early age and was encouraged to pursue a professional music career after a performance at a school play at 11 singing Mario Lanza's "Be My Love".
 His home life consisted of "brutal whippings" by his father, who struck him for any shortcoming.
 The young Gaye described living in his father's house as similar to "living with a king, a very peculiar, changeable, cruel, and all powerful king".
 He felt that had his mother not consoled him and encouraged his singing, he would have committed suicide.
 His sister later explained that Gaye was beaten often, from age seven well into his teenage years.